Spock: The Original Series

 At Roddenberry's insistence, Spock was the only character retained for the second pilot, "Where No Man Has Gone Before".
 However, NBC demanded that he be only a background character, and when it went to series, the tips of Spock's ears were airbrushed out on promotional materials.
 It was during early episodes such as "The Corbomite Maneuver" and "The Naked Time" that Nimoy came to understand the nature of the character.
 After eight episodes, NBC executives complained to Roddenberry that there was not enough Spock in the series; "Spockmania" had begun.
 In response, Spock was moved to a more prominent role within the series, such as taking the lead role in "This Side of Paradise" over Sulu.
-The popularity of the character caused frictions with Shatner, and rumours spread that he was going to be dropped from the show and replaced as the lead by Nimoy as Spock.
+The popularity of the character caused frictions with Shatner, and rumors spread that he was going to be dropped from the show and replaced as the lead by Nimoy as Spock.
 A drawn out contract renegotiation at the start of season two resulted in Roddenberry considering whether or not to replace Nimoy and the character.
 Both Mark Lenard and Lawrence Montaigne were seriously considered.

 The character continued to develop, with Nimoy creating the Vulcan salute during the filming of "Amok Time".
 This was based on a Jewish Kohen he had seen as a child.
 During the course of the season, a rift grew between Nimoy and Roddenberry and by the end of the year, they only spoke through formal letters.
 After the departure of producer Gene L. Coon and the stepping back of Roddenberry during the third season, Nimoy found that the writing of Spock deteriorated.
 In particular, he did not like the character being made a fool of during the episode "Spock's Brain".
 The interracial kiss between Kirk and Uhura in "Plato's Stepchildren" had been intended by the writers to be between Spock and Uhura, but Shatner persuaded them to change it.

 For his role as Spock, Leonard Nimoy was nominated three times Emmy Award for Outstanding Supporting Actor in a Drama Series, and is currently the only Star Trek actor to be nominated for an Emmy.